yarcx/book-reading-application/README.md

 ## A Book reading apllication made with React

-In this application users can keep tabs of the books they want to read, by saving the title of the books and the author,
+In this application users can keep tabs of the books they want to read, by saving the title of the books and the author, and all the inputed books get saved in there browsers local storage for easy acces whenever they need it.

-and the user also has the functionality to delete any particular book they have finished reading,
+Also a user also has the functionality to delete any particular book they have finished reading,

-used the hooks reducer method as my state management.

-check it out on this link ....... and suggest or add any functionality  you feel could make the app better..
+check it out on this link https://book-reading-application.vercel.app/ and suggest or add any functionality you feel could make the app better..